-OPDIVO is a medicine that may treat your melanoma by working with your immune system.
-OPDIVO can cause your immune system to attack normal organs and tissues in many areas of your body and can affect the way they work.
+OPDIVO is a medicine that may treat certain cancers by working with your immune system.
+OPDIVO can cause your immune system to attack normal organs and tissues in any area of your body and can affect the way they work.
 These problems can sometimes become serious or life-threatening and can lead to death.
 These problems may happen anytime during treatment or even after your treatment has ended.
 Some of these problems may happen more often when OPDIVO is used in combination with YERVOY.

 YERVOY can cause serious side effects in many parts of your body which can lead to death.
 These problems may happen anytime during treatment with YERVOY or after you have completed treatment.